eden500/Noisy-Labels-Instance-Segmentation/README.md

 python create_gt_plus_sam_noise.py --annotations_path=data/coco_ann2017/annotations --data_path=data --sam_path=weights/sam_vit_h_4b8939.pth
 ```

-For the medium noise do the exact same thing but with the file create_gt_plus_sam_point_noise.py
+For the medium noise, do the exact same thing but with the file create_gt_plus_sam_point_noise.py

+For the hard noise, apply class noise on top of the medium weak annotation noise by running noise_annotations.py with the proper arguments.